salsa-rs/salsa/book/src/common_patterns/on_demand_inputs.md

 3. Invalidate the cached file once the watcher sends a change notification.

 This is possible to achieve in salsa, using a derived query and `report_synthetic_read` and `invalidate` queries.
-The setup looks roughtly like this:
+The setup looks roughly like this:

 ```rust,ignore
 #[salsa::query_group(VfsDatabaseStorage)]